cameronmalloy/ba_sentiment/README.md

 ## Running the Analysis
 Once the data is downloaded, you can run everything in `lstm.ipynb`!
 It includes everything from the blog.

+## Running Permutation Tests
+`data/sf_tweets/oakland_permutation_test_notebook.ipynb` has code for performing a permutation test on the difference of means on the city of Oakland over two time periods.
+This can be changed for any city, so long as you have 2 csv's of sentiments (these are created in the `LSTM.ipynb`).